ArnavGoel03/cse15l-lab-report-5/index.md

 ## Softwares used - Chat GPT

 - I used ChatGPT for aiding me in the completion of this project.
-I prompted it with four commands specifically-  One for asking about 4 commands that could be paired up with the grep function and the rest of them for the usefullness of those functions.
-The same can be recreated by following these steps
+I prompted it with four commands specifically-  One for asking about 4 commands that could be paired up with the 'find' function and the rest of them for the usefullness of those functions.
+The same can be recreated by following these given steps ~